w3c/tdm-reservation-protocol/docs/adopters.md

 - Aufbau (Germany).
 - Diogenes (Germany).
 - Gruppo editoriale Mauri Spagnol (GEMS): in its EPUB files.
+- The Finnish Publishers Association estimates that the adoption of the TDMProtocol is between 50% -80% of trade publishers and 70% of publishers of learning material.

 ## STM Publishers
 The following Science, Technology and Mathematics publishers has adopted the protocol: